jeremytammik/tbc/a/2001_all_cats_params.md

 **Answer:**  No, this does not only happen for pipes.
 This happens for all kinds of objects that have different dimensions in different directions and are placed at an angle to the cardinal axes.
-For instance, a vertical wall at a 45 degree angle in the XY plane will exhibit the exact same behaviour.
+For instance, a vertical wall at a 45-degree angle in the XY plane will exhibit the exact same behaviour.
 This behaviour is intentional.
 The Revit bounding box is always aligned with the cardinal axes.
 That makes it extremely fast and efficient to work with.
-In wikipedia, they call this
+Wikipedia calls this
 an [axis-aligned bounding box](https://en.wikipedia.org/wiki/Minimum_bounding_box#Axis-aligned_minimum_bounding_box).

 ####<a name="4"></a> BoundingBox Transformation